Learnosity/learnosity-sdk-nodejs/README.md

     git clone git@github.com:Learnosity/learnosity-sdk-nodejs.git

-Then, if you're following the tutorial on this page, also install other libraries: [Underscore.js](https://underscorejs.org/) and [Moment.js](https://momentjs.com/).
+Then, to follow the tutorial on this page, also install other libraries: [Underscore.js](https://underscorejs.org/) and [Moment.js](https://momentjs.com/).
 Install these by running the following commands.

+    npm install express
-    npm install underscore
+    npm install ejs
-    npm install moment
+    npm install uuid

 *Note*: these additional libraries are not required by the Learnosity SDK.
 They are only required for the tutorial on this page.